nationalarchives/design-system/src/content/index.md

 ---
-layout: collection-page.njk
+layout: collection-page-index.njk
 title: Content
-descripton: Write content in a consistent and understandable way that makes it easier for users to use your service.
+description: Write content in a consistent and understandable way that makes it easier for users to use your service.
 group: content
 order: 4
 ---

-Write content in a consistent and understandable way that makes it easier for users to use your service.